Ilona-da/Ilona-da/README.md

     </td>
     <td>
       <a href="https://github.com/Ilona-da/Children_in_Crisis_Dashboard_NGO"><strong>Children in Crisis Dashboard (NGO)</strong></a><br>
-      A small but meaningful project done with Excel and Tableau that combines public interest data, storytelling, and fast learning on the fly.
+      A small but meaningful project built with Excel and Tableau that combines public interest data, storytelling, and fast learning on the fly.
       Final dashboard is used in volunteer trainings, awareness campaigns, and social media, helping people understand the scale of this quiet crisis.
+      <br><br>A live infographic link is available here as well.
       <br><br>
       <img src="https://img.shields.io/badge/Tableau-E97627?style=flat&logo=tableau&logoColor=white"/>
       <img src="https://img.shields.io/badge/Excel-217346?style=flat&logo=microsoft-excel&logoColor=white"/>